RealmX1/STAT400-Knowledge-Graph/LLM assisted Knowledge Instantiation/Pipeline for LLM assisted Knowledge Instantiation.md

       5. Manually inspect the added node and information in neo4j, and modify the node if necessary.

 ### LLM refined process:

+#### When adding existing node_name:node_type pairs as context for input to LLM, also provide the notation for the node.

 **For Each Chapter:**

 ## 1. **Generate list of new nodes**